 Mr. Dummer has been an amateur vocal performer, soloist, and member of musical groups throughout his life.

-Ben has earned the CRPSR (Chartered Retirement Plans Specialist) designation from the College of Financial Planning, and earned the Retirement Plan Consultant designation.
-He holds numerous state certifications in insurance and investments.
-Ben graduated as Salutatorian from the University of Utah with Phi Beta Kappa honors and received his Master’s degree from The Fletcher School of Law and Diplomacy at Tufts University.
+Ben has earned the Chartered Retirement Plans Specialist designation from the College of Financial Planning and the Accredited Retirement Plan Consultant designation.
+He graduated as Salutatorian from the University of Utah with Phi Beta Kappa honors and received his Master’s degree from The Fletcher School of Law and Diplomacy at Tufts University.
+Ben also teaches Entrepreneurship at LDS Business College.

-Ben enjoys cooking, teaching, writing, and hosting friends for dinner.
-He is married to Tiffany Smith, a constitutional law attorney at Kirton & McConkie.
-They have three teenage children: Abraham, Eliza, and Olivia.
+Ben enjoys cooking, teaching, writing, board games, and hosting dinner parties.
+He is married to Tiffany Smith, a constitutional law attorney at Kirton McConkie.
+They have three children: Abraham, Eliza, and Olivia.
 The family enjoys the performing arts and is actively involved in a variety of artistic pursuits.

 Ian Christensen, CPA